wangyichina78/wangyichina78/README.md

 - 👋 Hi, I’m @wangyichina78
-- 👀 I’m interested in pigs
+- 👀 I’m interested in robotics
-- 🌱 I’m currently learning how to speak pig language
+- 🌱 I’m currently learning how to use Canbus with Raspberry Pi
-- 💞️ I’m looking to collaborate on pig things
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me oink oink
+- 📫 How to reach me

 <!---
 wangyichina78/wangyichina78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.